Remo: images and annotations management for Computer Vision¶

 all in an interactive fashion, within a Jupyer notebook.

-import remo # if on jupyter, you have remo embedded within the notebook remo.set_viewer('jupyter') # create dataset my_dataset = remo.create_dataset(name = 'open images test', urls = ["https://remo-scripts.s3-eu-west-1.amazonaws.com/open_images_sample_dataset.zip"], annotation_task="Object detection") # list existing datasets remo.list_datasets() # browse the dataset my_dataset.view() my_dataset.list_images() # view stats my_dataset.view_annotation_statistics() # annotate my_dataset.view_annotate()
+import remo # if running on jupyter, remo will embedded within the notebook! remo.set_viewer('jupyter') # create dataset my_dataset = remo.create_dataset(name = 'open images test', urls = ["https://remo-scripts.s3-eu-west-1.amazonaws.com/open_images_sample_dataset.zip"], annotation_task="Object detection") # list existing datasets remo.list_datasets() # browse the dataset my_dataset.view() my_dataset.list_images() # view stats my_dataset.view_annotation_statistics() # annotate my_dataset.view_annotate()

 pip install remo